kaumaron/NJcomCOVIDData/README.md

 ZIPs, Adjusted Cases.
 These are in the `Complete` folder.
 2. `MM-DD-YYYY-cases.csv` has Zip Code, City, Cases.
 These are in the `Cases` folder.
 3. `MM-DD-YYYY-zips.csv` has Zip Code, Cases aggregate.
 These are in the `ZIPs` folder.
-4. `MM-DD-YYYY-missing-ZIPz.csv` has the empty Zip Code column, City, County.
+4. `MM-DD-YYYY-missing-ZIPs.csv` has the empty Zip Code column, City, County.
 This is only written if any ZIPs are missing from the master `NJzips.csv` file.
 These are in the `MissingZIPs` folder.